benurwin/airtable_pg_sync/README.md

 pip install airtable-postgres-sync
 ```

+## Permissions

+To use this library, you will need to create a personal access token in Airtable.
+This
+token will need to have the following scopes:
+- data.records:read
+- schema.bases:read
+- webhook:manage

+You will also need to give the Postgres user that you are using read and write access to the schema
+you are syncing to.

 ## Usage

 To use the library, you will need to create a config file.
 The config file defines